serverpod/serverpod_docs/docs/06-concepts/18-testing/01-get-started.md

 </p>
 </details>

 Go to the server directory and generate the test tools by running `serverpod generate`.
 The default location for the generated file is `integration_test/test_tools/serverpod_test_tools.dart`.
+The folder name `integration_test` is chosen to differentiate from unit tests (see the [best practises section](best-practises#unit-integration) for more information on this).

 The generated file exports a `withServerpod` helper that enables you to call your endpoints directly like regular functions: